 Dosage: The dosage of Vitocin varies based on the indication that is being treated.

-To Prescribe Vitocin:
+For Physicians to Prescribe Vitocin:

 - Click and print the Vitocin order form.